 Enforcing unique email addresses, Mailchimp improvements and identity matching

-The behaviour behind the automatic detection of duplicate emails has been fine tuned.
+The behaviour behind the automatic detection of duplicate emails has been fine-tuned.
 When it was first introduced the "Detect duplicate emails option" prevented the creation of two records with the same email address regardless of the record type.
 That failed to allow for the need to keep distinct the person, company and lead email addresses.

 Every database-driven system has a way to enforce uniqueness to avoid duplicate records and to provide identity Matching.
 For many systems identity matching hinges on connecting users with their unique, portable, long-term central identifier - namely their email address.
-An email address can be used across multiple system to create a single, unified picture of your customer.
+An email address can be used across multiple systems to create a single, unified picture of your customer.

-The diagram shows how the use of identity matching coupled with Sage CRM's powerful REST API can enable customer centric integration capabilities.
+The diagram shows how the use of identity matching coupled with Sage CRM's powerful REST API can enable customer-centric integration capabilities.